the house that Jack built

 That's what I can remember.
 We're gonna be working on this house for decades.

 The aesthetic for the house is Tropicabin.
-I am my parents' daughter, and I can't escape a childhood surrounded by mountains and Mai Tais.
+I am my parents' daughter, and I can't escape a childhood decor headlined by mountains and Mai Tais.
 I don't think these two aesthetics are counter to each other.
 At their essence, both are rooted in an appreciation for natural materials.
 I also don't believe you need to match your decor to your environment.
 Tropical can be cozy.
 Rustic can be vibrant.
-And even Jack, the previous owner, collected sea shells to pepper along the front path through the mountain mint.
+And even Dick, the previous owner, collected sea shells to pepper along the front path through the mountain mint.
 They'll stay.

 When we investigate "look and feel," the feel of this place is baked in.
 That's why we bought it.
 The lava rock, the monsteras, the sunburning warmth of the south-facing windows, all of that makes this place feel like where we belong.
 But inevitably, the look of this place will take a long time.
 Sourcing materials in a county of 8000 people is difficult.
 Even finding an electrician willing to take such a small job takes months.
 Road trips will have to include pit stops for antiquing and free-styling and flea markets.
 We bought a few pieces online to settle in: a new bed, our first floor-length mirror, bar stools, a new dresser, but ideally most everything else we'll find used.
 We're not shabby chic people, but we are weathered people.
 And as long as it has the feel and the utility, it will find a home here.